 Saints Peter and Paul is the oldest church building in continuous use in the City of Detroit.

+Detroit Situation.
 Detroit was founded by the French in 1701 and after periods of both French and British rule, it passed into American control in 1796.
 The Diocese of Detroit was founded in 1833, even before Michigan became a state in 1837.
 About that time, there were 18 priests, 30 churches, and some 24,000 Catholics in the Detroit diocese, which then covered the entire State of Michigan; there were only 3 Catholic churches within what were then the Detroit city limits (Ste.
 Anne, Holy Trinity and St. Mary’s).
 The population of Detroit in 1840 was 9,102.

+Construction.
 Saints Peter and Paul is the oldest church building in continuous use remaining in the City of Detroit.
-It was Detroit’s original, consecrated cathedral for just shy of 30 years.
-The cornerstone was laid by Bishop Peter Paul LeFevere in 1844, but the building was constructed on a pay-as-you-go basis (debt-free) and was not finished until 1848.
+It was Detroit’s original, consecrated American cathedral for just shy of 30 years.
+The cornerstone was laid by Bishop Peter Paul Lefevere in 1844, but the building was constructed on a pay-as-you-go basis (debt-free) and was not finished until 1848.
 The building was put on the National Register of Historic Places in 1971.
 The church was designed in late neo-classic style by Francis Letourneau; the construction was under the supervision of Vicar-General Rev. Peter Kindekens.
 It measures 80 feet by 180 feet.
 The entire building is approximately 30,000 square feet of space.
+Most of the present exterior of the church, the organ case and the baptismal font date to 1848.

 When first opened, there was no heat at all in the church.
 The original lighting was gas and during the 1850-80s the heating system was simply wood burning stoves in each of the four corners.
 The 10 pillars holding up the church roof are tree trunks from the Upper Peninsula of Michigan, brought down on a barge.
 There is no metal in the frame of the building.
 The church was designed to have a tall spire, but this was never built.
-In 1879, parishioner Ann Koveney donated the nine chimes that are in the church tower.
+In 1879, parishioner Ann Keveney donated the nine chimes that are in the church tower.

-Bishop Peter Paul LeFevere was a French speaking Belgian, who had been a missionary priest in Missouri before coming to Detroit, appointed as co-adjutor bishop in 1841.
-The previous Bishop Rese had become ill and returned to Europe, but never officially resigned his post, thus Bishop LeFevere was technically Bishop of Zela acting in Detroit.
+Bishop Peter Paul Lefevere was a French speaking Belgian, who had been a missionary priest in Missouri before coming to Detroit, appointed as co-adjutor bishop in 1841.
+The previous Bishop Rese had become ill and returned to Europe, but never officially resigned his post, thus Bishop Lefevere was technically Bishop of Zela acting in Detroit.
 In 1848 he transferred his residence from the French parish of Ste.
 Anne to the newly constructed church in an effort to promote the American development of Detroit Catholic life.

+Cathedral Consecrated.
+The new church was consecrated by the ranking American clergyman at the time, the Archbishop of Baltimore, Samuel Eccelston.
+It was dedicated the Cathedral of Ss.
+Peter and Paul on June 29, 1848, the feast day of Ss.
+Peter and Paul, and named after the patron saints of Bishop Lefevere.
 In July, 1848 the old Holy Trinity church on Cadillac Square was closed and its congregation was transferred to the new cathedral.
 Thus, the parish population was primarily made up of Irish and French-Canadian parishioners until the early 1900s when the congregation became more diversified.

-Bishop LeFevere died in 1869 and was buried in the crypt located under the stairs leading to altar.
+Bishop Lefevere died in 1869 and was buried in the crypt located under the stairs leading to altar.
 In 1939, his body was moved to Holy Sepulchre cemetery.

+Early Renovation.
 Completion of the church revealed its faulty acoustic qualities.
 Therefore, in 1857 the size of the columns was reduced by two-thirds, and the ceiling was arched and decorated.
 About that time, Angelo Paldi (a Mexican War and later Civil War officer and parishioner) was the mural artist for the church.

+First Pastor.
 Our first Pastor in 1848 was Fr.
 Edgar Evelyn St. Michael Shawe, an Englishman who fought in the battle of Waterloo (1812) where he was badly wounded and almost left for dead.
 His mother nursed him to health.
 Afterwards, he became a Teutonic Knight, but decided that life was not for him.
-Instead, he converted to Catholicism, entered the priesthood, and was then transferred to the outpost of Detroit.
+Instead, he converted to Catholicism, entered the priesthood, and was later transferred to the outpost of Detroit.
+Fr.
+Shawe was said to have been a spell-binding preacher.
+He died in 1851 in a freak carriage accident on his way to laying the cornerstone of Assumption Grotto Church and is buried at Mt.
+Elliott cemetery.

+Jesuits Arrive.
 By 1877, the population in Detroit had grown to 115,000.
-Bishop Caspar Henry Borgess succeeded Bishop LeFevere in 1870 and worked to establish a school of higher education in Detroit.
+Bishop Caspar Henry Borgess succeeded Bishop Lefevere in 1870 and worked to establish a school of higher education in Detroit.
 He invited the Society of Jesus to return to the area to establish a Catholic institution (currently the University of Detroit Mercy).
 To entice the Jesuits, the bishop offered to give them his cathedral parish.
 The cathedral was deeded to the Jesuits and the cathedral was renamed Ss.
 Peter and Paul Jesuit Church.
 It was last used as a cathedral on September 14, 1877.

 In 1877, Bishop John Miege SJ was the first president of Detroit College (later UDM) and the rector of Ss.
 Peter and Paul.
 For about 25 years the president of the college was also the church rector.
 Our first Jesuit pastor was Fr.
 James Walshe (1880-85).